Laurie Bachman, Executive Director

 Camp and nature have always been a big part of Hadley’s life.
 She grew up in Narberth and cultivated a love of the outdoors while running around her neighborhood and spending long weekends exploring the Poconos.

-She is currently earning her Masters in Education with an emphasis on Child Development and looks forward to practicing what she learns each day while working with the children at Riverbend.
-Besides being outdoors, she also love books, Disney, her two cats, and searching Philadelphia for the best sushi!
+Hadley is currently earning her Masters Degree in Education with an emphasis on Child Development and looks forward to practicing what she learns while working with the children at Riverbend.

 610.527.5234 ext.
 104